Kerbalism/Skopos/README.md

 Easy money and easy science.
 These are not "put a vessel this orbit and then push a button" type of contracts.
 You will get a set of mission parameters, finding the solution is up to you.

-# Documentation
+# Documentation for modders

-Please have a look at the Wiki: https://github.com/Kerbalism/KerbalismContracts/wiki
+Documentation for modders is (on the Wiki)[https://github.com/Kerbalism/KerbalismContracts/wiki].
+If you have any questions, we're on the (Kerbalism discord server)[https://discord.gg/3JAE2JE].

 # Installation